 The Method to the Mockery

 We grant you, phallic symbols generate easy press.
-You might say designing, or at least not squelching, a logo that tickles the collective idrepresents a lazy bid for free, er, brand exposure.
+You might say designing, or at least not squelching, a logo that tickles the collective id represents a lazy bid for free, er, brand exposure.
 But, of course, that’s also the point of marketing in all of its forms.
 As marketing guru Douglas Holt wrote in the Harvard Business Review in 2016, even the largest businesses struggled to break into the social media space through branded content and other strategies.
-They gained some traction by leveraging influencers, but social media acts as an extremely sensitive barometer of authenticity, and often shuns attempts to leverage a person’s credibility to sell a product.
+They gained some traction by leveraging influencers, but social media acts as an extremely sensitive barometer of authenticity and often shuns attempts to leverage a person’s credibility to sell a product.

 The often elusive Holy Grail of digital marketing marries brand awareness with truly authentic brand-to-consumer interaction.
 As Holt pointed out, for years (and still), companies tried and largely failed to buy that kind of market penetration (pun absolutely intended) into the social media universe.

 Brand bashing and logo hate, ironically, create moments of brand awareness marketing executives would sell their souls to be able to purchase reliably.
-Which is why it is important to treat those moments as manna from heaven.
+This is why it is important to treat those moments as manna from heaven.
 When people are talking about your logo in an authentic way, even if it’s in making it the butt of jokes, you are receiving a (literally) priceless gift from the marketing gods.

 How to Capitalize